 In the state of Oklahoma, there are four different degrees of arson that someone can be charged with, all of which are considered felonies.
 Being accused of arson is something that one should take very seriously.
 Possible penalties for an arson conviction include large fines, time in prison, and the loss of other freedoms on both a state and federal level.

-As a top Oklahoma City criminal defense attorney, Angela Singleton has fought and won in court for many defendants wrongfully accused in Oklahoma.
+As some of the top Oklahoma City criminal defense attorneys, we have fought and won in court for many defendants wrongfully accused in Oklahoma.
 Arson cases are often complicated and require a special attention detail.
 Evidence in this type of case must be carefully examined and expert witnesses are usually needed to properly interpret the facts.
 An attorney with the right knowledge and experience is absolutely critical to mounting a successful defense against an arson charge.

 What Is Considered Arson in Oklahoma?

 In the simplest terms, Oklahoma state law defines arson as the act of intentionally setting fire to property, a structure such as a building or a house, or to someone else’s belongings, causing partial or complete destruction.
 The law includes fires started by hand, by the use of any explosive device, accelerant, ignition device, or heat-producing device or substance.